5 Key Factors for Social Media Audience Segmentation

 25-34 years old, male, making $50-75k, who loves outdoor adventure brands like The North Face, REI, and Patagonia.

-It’s great if you’re able to list out possible brands that the audience segment likes, but you need more.
+It’s great to list out possible brands that the audience segment likes, but you need more.
 The reason is, you can learn a lot more about the audience segment than just topics relevant to brands they love if you have the right analytics tools.

-So, for example, if your audience segment loves outdoor adventure brands, you might include that they have an interest in outdoor adventure or outdoor winter sports.
-But if they have an interest in these things, that does not mean that’s all they’re interested in.
+For example, if your audience segment loves outdoor adventure brands, you might include that they have an interest in outdoor adventure or outdoor winter sports.
+But if they are interested in these things, that does not mean that’s all they’re interested in.

 For our custom audience segment of The North Face brand advocates, we included important psychographic and lifestyle information that is important to know about these audiences: